How is the quality and sufficiency of my drinking water protected?

 The Regulations require that all private water supplies meet regulatory standards to ensure the water is safe and sufficient at all times.
 Local Authorities in England and Wales are responsible for regulating the quality of private water supplies where the water is consumed for domestic purposes, or as part of a commercial or public activity.
 Local Authorities have duties and powers to ensure that these supplies remain wholesome and sufficient for these purposes.
 Further details about private water supplies regulations in England and Wales, and what they could mean to you can be found on these pages.
 Your local authority may also have information on their website, including the charging arrangements they have in place for recovering the costs of the activities they are required to undertake as part of their regulatory duties.

 In order to check that a supply is wholesome and safe to consume the local authority will carry out monitoring (sampling and analysis) in accordance with the supply type (PDF 90KB).
 The local authority must also carry out a risk assessment every five years, unless the supply is to a single dwelling only.
-Consumers of these supplies can request a risk assessment and monitoring from their local authority.
+Local authorities in both England and Wales must monitor and/or carry out a risk assessment if requested to do so by the property owner or occupier.
+In Wales only, the Local Authority may monitor a supply to a single dwelling in accordance with regulation 10(2)(a) of the Regulations in Wales if it chooses to do so.
 Consumers should note that the Regulations make provision for the recovery of local authority costs for these activities, although liability for these costs will be supply specific, and largely dependent on who the local authority considers to be the appropriate relevant person(s).

 The risk assessment examines all aspects of the supply including the surrounding area to identify any possible contamination risks.
 This process will also identify and document any improvement works or ongoing maintenance which is required to ensure the supply is safe and the risks are controlled.
 The local authority will require the appropriate relevant person(s) to undertake any improvement works, which it will subsequently check to ensure that suitable measures to protect health have been put in place.
 Local authorities have powers of enforcement, which they are obliged to use in accordance with the regulatory requirements, where necessary